2023 UEFA Under-19 EURO final tournament: All the fixtures and results | Under-19

 Iceland 1-2 Spain (Centenary Stadium, Ta'Qali)

-Norway edged Greece in a dramatic nine-goal thriller, before Spain saw off Iceland at the Centenary Stadium in Ta’Qali to get Group B underway in the 2023 Under-19 European Championship.
+Norway edged Greece in a dramatic nine-goal thriller, before Spain saw off Iceland at the Centenary Stadium in Ta'Qali to get Group B under way.

 MATCHDAY 2